How to get started in professional video production

 These creative avenues are fine, but if you want to learn how to produce a high-end commercial video production or feature film, you will want to intern with a company that shoots these types of video content.
 Sure you will make coffee and answer phone calls.
 But you will also get to coordinate shoots and maybe hold a boom pole or two.

 Agh, the dreaded job search.
 If you have zero experience in the production industry, you can still find companies that are willing to teach the right people.
 The most important thing is personality, being easy to work with and having a strong desire to learn.
-At Bolt Entertainment, our Head of Talent and Our Head of Production had little to no experience in the business world.
+For our Atlanta Talent Management Company, our Head of Talent and Our Head of Production had little to no experience in the business world.
 They had a Masters in Theatre from prestigious Universities and were former actors, so it’s not all about your experience

 Next time you interview for a job in production, walk in there with the knowledge that if you have a great personality and seem like someone the interviewers wants to work with, that can be more then enough.